Christmas World

 • The branches of a Christmas tree can be removed, chipped and used as mulch in the garden.

 • Never ever burn your Christmas tree in a fireplace or wood stove.
-It may contribute to creosote buildup.
+It may contribute to creosote buildup, though it can be used as a fire starter.